 Goals and Objectives

-By acting together, the SBGA and its partners embrace the opportunity to significantly increase the volume of artisanal and small-scale mined gold to the market, and in doing so advance the economic and social wellbeing of ASM miners and mining communities.
-The positive impact of this collaboration far exceeds that which any one organisation could achieve while acting alone.
-Partners recognise that greater co-operation is in the best interests of all parties, ASM miners and their communities.
+By acting together, the Swiss Better Gold Association and its partners embrace the opportunity to significantly increase the volume of artisanal and small-scale mined gold to the market, and in doing so advance the economic and social wellbeing of ASGM operations and their communities.
+The positive impact of this collaboration far exceeds that which any organisation could achieve while on its own.
+Partners recognise that greater co-operation is in the best interests of all parties, ASGM miners and their communities.

 State Secretariat for Economic Affairs (SECO)

 Switzerland is one of the most important commodity trading centres in the world.
 It is also the world leader in gold refining, watch and jewellery making, and home to many financial institutions.
 Hence, it plays a remarkable role in the worldwide gold supply chain.
 Likewise, Swiss Cooperation has a long history supporting different development initiatives, which places Switzerland in a privileged position as a competent and appreciated partner promoting sustainable gold production.

 Due to the growing importance of the sector in terms of domestic and foreign policy, the Federal Council started to publish a commodity report (in 2013 and 2018) with several recommendations to strengthen transparency, competitiveness, innovation; sustainability and dialogue for the sector.
 It established the interdepartmental platform on commodities and it supports several tools and initiatives to implement the recommendations, one of which is the Better Gold Initiative.